TyberiusPrime/mbf-fastq-processor/README.md

 falls below a threshold.
 MAXINFO: An adaptive quality trimmer which balances read length and error rate to maximise the value of each read
-LEADING: Cut bases off the start of a read, if below a threshold quality
-TRAILING: Cut bases off the end of a read, if below a threshold quality

 AVGQUAL: Drop the read if the average quality is below the specified level
 TOPHRED33: Convert quality scores to Phred-33